State of Washington Classified Job Specification

 Knowledge of: principles of weather instrumentation and data gathering; general cause and effect of weather variables and their impact on avalanching; use, handling, firing and storage of ordnance weapons and explosives; cold weather safety and survival techniques; highway maintenance operations; radio equipment operation; techniques of supervision.

-Ability to: work effectively under difficult physical and environmental conditions; coordinate activities with other supervisors; ski in difficult terrain with loaded back pack; interpret weather data and maintain records; handle ordnance weapons and explosives with safety and discretion; operate snow vehicles and other heavy equipment.
+Ability to: work effectively under difficult physical and environmental conditions; coordinate activities with other supervisors; ski or travel in difficult terrain with loaded back pack; interpret weather data and maintain records; handle ordnance weapons and explosives with safety and discretion; operate snow vehicles and heavy equipment.

-Two seasons assigned full-time avalanche control technician work, or a Bachelor's degree with major study in a physical science and one season as a full-time avalanche control technician.
-Must have satisfactorily completed the U.S. Forest Service National Avalanche School and U.S. Army Gunnery School courses.
-Satisfactory physical condition as indicated by an agency approved physical examination and physical fatigue examination is required.
-Must be able to ski advanced terrain in heavy snow and adverse weather, making parallel turns while carrying a loaded pack weighing not less than 25 pounds; must be able to work at heights and when suspended by ropes.
-Must provide personal skis and cold weather clothing.
+Four years assigned full-time avalanche control technician work, or a combination of experience and education (Bachelor's degree with major study in a physical science).
+Must have satisfactorily completed the U.S. Forest Service National Avalanche School or compatible advanced level professional avalanche education/course and U.S. Army Gunnery School courses.
+Must be able to ski and climb advanced terrain in heavy snow and adverse weather, making parallel turns while carrying a loaded back pack weighing not less than 25 pounds; able to work at heights and when suspended by ropes.

 Class Specification History